NethermindEth/StarknetByExample/CONTRIBUTING.md

 ## Adding a new Cairo program

 You can add or modify examples in the `listings` directory.
 Each listing is a scarb project.
-You can find a template of a blank scarb project in the `listings/template` directory.
-(You can also use `scarb init` to create a new scarb project, but be sure to remove the generated git repository)
+You can use `scarb init` to create a new scarb project, but be sure to remove the generated git repository with `rm -rf .git` and follow the instructions below for the correct `Scarb.toml` configuration.

 You can choose to use standard cairo with `cairo-test` or Starknet Foundry with `snforge_std`.
 Please use the appropriate `Scarb.toml` configuration. `scarb test` will automatically resolve to `snforge test` if `snforge_std` is in the dependencies.

-Here's the required `Scarb.toml` configuration for **Cairo test**:
+Here's the required `Scarb.toml` configuration for **cairo-test**:

 ```toml
 [package]